 Stauffer’s Tree Frog (Scinax staufferi)

-The Stauffer’s Tree Frog is a small tree frog like the Yellow tree frog and is very common around houses, and often because of its small size, often finds its way inside houses.
+A small tree frog in Belize, like the Yellow tree frog, is frequently found around houses, and often, because of its small size, finds its way inside houses.

 Pepper Tree Frogs